rhomobile/rhodes/README.md

 # Current state of Rhomobile solution

-Currently Rhomobile solution supported and improved by TAU Technologies (partner of Zebra Technologies).
+Currently Rhomobile solution supported and improved by TAU Technologies Inc (partner of Zebra Technologies).
-For questions on commercial support contact [contact mail](mailto:info@tau-technologies.com) or reach out to the [TAU Technologies website](http://www.tau-technologies.com).
+For questions on commercial support contact [contact mail](mailto:info@tau-platform.com) or reach out to the [TAU Technologies website](http://www.tau-platform.com).

 Current actual version is Rhomobile Suite 7.0.
-[Download RMS 7.0](http://tau-technologies.com/developers/downloads/)
+[Download RMS 7.0](http://tau-platform.com/developers/downloads/)

-Actual documentation located on [RMS 7.0 documentation](http://docs.tau-technologies.com/en/7.0/home)
+Actual documentation located on [RMS 7.0 documentation](http://docs.tau-platform.com/en/7.0/home)

 # RhoMobile Open Source Documentation

 This page contains links to documentation and source-code repositories for the RhoMobile Suite, which has been released by Zebra Technologies to the open source community.

 For access to prior documentation, please visit **[Zebra's RhoMobile documentation site](http://docs.rhomobile.com/en/5.4/guide/welcome)**.

 ## Getting RhoMobile source code